npscience/wish-tree/README.md

 ## Related event

-On MozFest Sunday, eLife will be hosting a lunchtime event for open science project leads and interested contrbutors to gather.
+On MozFest Sunday, eLife will be hosting a lunchtime event for open science project leads and interested contributors to gather.
 We invite you to present your project and call for contributors in a short (2-minute) talk on our open science soapbox.
 It's an open 'mic' (without a mic though!) so you can register your interest early (method TBC) or come along on the day.